Graphic Design plays a crucial rule in marketing activities of varied business verticals

 Break the rules … but to a certain extent

-Unfortunately, most newcomers to the design profession are unaware of certain graphic design rules – especially the ones they should never break.
+Unfortunately, most newcomers to the design profession are unaware of top principles for a perfect design – especially the key design rules that they should never break.
 By not following these rules, the end results can be a visually jarring design, busy content, forcing your target audience to lose trust in your creative skills or competence.
 By having poor graphics, potential customers can view your brand as unworthy of their patronage.

 A few of the basic design rules, as follows: